mui/material-ui/docs/data/joy/integrations/next-js-app-router/next-js-app-router.md

 ## Using Joy UI with the App Router

-To set up Joy UI, import the `AppRouterCacheProvider` from our [Next.js integration package](/material-ui/guides/nextjs/) and wrap all elements under the <body> with it:
+To set up Joy UI, import the `AppRouterCacheProvider` from [Next.js integration package](/material-ui/guides/nextjs/) and wrap all elements under the <body> with it:

 ```tsx
 // app/layout.tsx